 Priyamvada: As I mentioned previously, counselling means communication.
 So using the technology around, I don’t find any difference in offline or online counselling.
-In fact, I am happy I am available to all around the global.
+In fact, I am happy I am available to all around the globe.

 Tanmoy: Did you ever face any problem while dealing with students/parents outside Kolkata/India?

-Priyamvada: Touch wood not as yet.
-If you want to be available globally, invest time in learning the use of technology and make life easy.
-I cater to students outside my city using – Skype, FaceTime, Emails, Google drive, WhatsApp, Dropbox, and many more such tools.
+Priyamvada: Touchwood not as yet.
+If you want to be available globally, invest time in learning the use of technology, and make life easy.
+I cater to students outside my city using – Skype, FaceTime, Emails, Google Drive, WhatsApp, Dropbox, and many more such tools.

 Excerpts from a few Testimonials from Students and Parents: